Robert-Airth/Web-Game-Player-Bot---Python/DesignDiaryWebGamePlayerBot.md

 since the bot took control of the mouse and focus for an infinite loop during Wacky Zingos Extreme.
 I tried a few different things and realized that the only way to kill the bot like I desired was to have a separate thread listening for the ESC key.
 This was the first time I learned about implementing threads, so it took me a while to research and develop my code to work properly.
-It now runs one thread listening for the ESC and when triggered, executes os._exit() to kill the main thread from a post-fork thread (I think that my understanding is correct since os.exit() didn't work properly).
+It now runs one thread listening for the ESC and when triggered, executes os._exit() to kill the main thread (bot) from a post-fork thread (key-listener) (I think that my understanding of how this works is correct since os.exit() didn't work properly).
 This took several more hours to figure out.
 I may want to add some other key-listening functionality like being able to pause/resume the bot's actions.

 My last step is to create .exe files from this code for my girlfriend and her mom to run on their Windows 10 laptops without Python.